 Evaluations assess program effectiveness – at all stages of a project cycle.

-Evaluation serves many purposes–from engaging stakeholders to gain a wider perspective on a project’s performance, to identifying and verifying project outputs, outcomes and impacts.
-Evaluations help to share learning about what is working (or not) and why, and is a key component of any social or environmental change process.
+Evaluation serves many purposes–from engaging stakeholders to gain a wider perspective on a project’s performance, to identifying, verifying and sharing knowledge about project activities, outputs, outcomes and impacts.
+Evaluation helps to understand what is working (or not) and why, and is a key component of any social or environmental change process.

 Evaluation can be undertaken in many ways, from facilitated self-assessments to formal third party/independent project audits.
-A key goal of most evaluations is to enable adaptive management–effective impact projects need feedback mechanisms to adjust strategies, priorities and resource allocation to meet changing needs and operate efficiently.
+And can be undertaken using a range of qualitative and quantitative methods A key goal of most evaluations is to enable adaptive management–effective impact projects need feedback mechanisms to adjust strategies, priorities and resource allocation to meet changing needs and operate efficiently.

 How We Help:

-NII provides comprehensive assistance in all areas of evaluation practice including:
+NII is a member of the American Evaluation Association and provides comprehensive assistance in all areas of evaluation practice including:

-- Evaluation design, including indicator selection, causal attribution, sampling frameworks, etc.
+- Cost-effective and ethical evaluation design, including indicator selection, causal attribution, sampling frameworks, community engagement protocols, etc.

 - Data compilation, analysis and synthesis, visualization and dissemination